LiC2022/NLP-with-Disaster-Tweets/README.md

 Datasets are in the folder `nlp-getting-started`

-Codes are written with Jupyter Notebook in the file `disaster_tweets.ipynb`
+Report and codes are written with Jupyter Notebook in the file `disaster_tweets.ipynb`

 The final results are noted down in the file `results.csv`